TimHiemstra/ISMI_TIGER/README.md

 1. **./Docker/libs** contains the yolov7 github as well as the trained model weights.

-2. **./Docker/test_input** contains a test mask and image file to test out the algorithm within the docker environment by running the **./Docker/test.sh** script.
+2. **./Docker/test_input** A test .tif image should be placed in this directory and the associated mask should be placed in **./Docker/test_input/images** to test out the algorithm within the docker environment by running the **./Docker/test.sh** script.

 3. **./Docker/tigeralgorithmexample** contains the 5 python files that are used to run the docker algorithm.
 Specifically the **./Docker/processing.py** file contains the relevant code to load the trained yolov7 model and perform detection (no segmentation or TIL score computation.